mde/ejs/README.md

 ### Generating resources

 Use `geddy resource <name> [model properties]` to generate a resource in your application.
-Resources do not generate views, but creates a view directory.
+A resources does not generate a view, but creates a view directory.
 A resource route will be created for you.

 ````